 5. Don’t judge a prickly person based on your first impression.

-I’ve learned in my work that most of the “difficult,” less likeable people quickly become more likeable if you take a moment to listen to them and really see them.
+I’ve learned in my work that most of the “difficult,” less likable people quickly become more likable if you take a moment to listen to them and really see them.
 Demonstrate that you hear them and acknowledge their situation and needs, instead of reacting in frustration or rejection (the more natural, automatic response).

 Again, there are some individuals where boundaries are immediately and absolutely necessary.
 There are times to turn and run (or call the police) rather than naively thinking a little more kindness would help.
 Still, placing those boundaries calmly, firmly, and kindly will usually work better than raising your voice at someone or returning an insult, giving them an excuse to get even more mean or angry.